ska-telescope/ansible-playbooks/README.md

 ```

 ## Structure of the Playbook
-There are 6 roles within this playbook
+For the development environment, there are 6 roles within this playbook:
 * mysqlserver: install the mysql server service
 * tango: install the TANGO-controls framework (if the mysql service is available it creates also the database)
 * pytango: install the pytango project (with virtual env and pipenv)